nodejitsu/handbook/book.md

 ## Jitsu, The Nodejitsu Command Line Tool

 If you prefer a CLI ( Command Line Interface ) instead of a web-site you can download [Jitsu](#Using_The_Jitsu_Client), The Nodejitsu CLI tool.
-Jitsu is friendly to non-technical users, but it does cover our entire [API](#API) and it's fully open-source for the more advanced Node.js user.
+Jitsu is friendly to non-technical users, but it does cover our entire [API](#Using_The_API) and it's fully open-source for the more advanced Node.js user.

 ## The API

 If you are an advanced user, you might want to automate your deployment using scripts instead of manually deploying your application from Samurai or Jitsu.
 Nodejitsu provides a [high-level JSON API](#Using_The_API) which will allow you to deploy applications programmatically.

-You can see a detailed specification of the [high-level JSON API](#Using_The_API) here.
+You can see a detailed specification of the API [here](#Using_The_API).

 <a name="Using_The_Jitsu_Client"></a>

 # Using The Jitsu Client

 [Jitsu](http://github.com/nodejitsu/jitsu) is a [Command Line Tool (CLI)](http://en.wikipedia.org/wiki/Command-line_interface) for interacting with the Nodejitsu platform.
 It's open-source and easy to use.
 We've designed Jitsu to be suitable for command line beginners, but still be powerful and extensible enough for production usage.
-If you aren't a fan of the command line or don't have terminal access, you can still do everything Jitsu can do through our web admin, [Samurai](http://nodejitsu.com).
+If you aren't a fan of the command line or don't have terminal access you can still do everything Jitsu can do through our web admin, [Samurai](http://nodejitsu.com).

 Jitsu requires the Node Package Manager ( npm ).
 If you need help installing npm go to: [Installing npm](#Installing_npm)